age-series/eln2-web/docs/development.md

 NOTE: Models are not a priority at this stage as most of the Single* items will be removed later.

-### Validation

-- [ ] Verify Electrical Sim works and that reasonable currents are being moved.
-Get Matrix Size to the user
-- [ ] Verify Thermal Sim works and that heat transfers through items properly
-- [ ] Verify that WAILA-style integrations work with other mods.
-- [ ] Verify that Capacitors work as they should IRL
+Log Server:

-- [ ] Verify that Inductors work as they should IRL
+- [ ] Centralized log collection server
+- [ ] config file disclaimer option (disables the mod unless the user agrees to not pester the devs before alpha)
-- [ ] Verify that Batteries work as they should IRL
+- [ ] crash logger

 ## Phase 3: MultiNode

-- [ ] autominer
 - [ ] solar panels
+- [ ] wind turbines

 ## Phase 4: SixNode